weakish/docs-en/views/realtime-guide-beginner.md

       var location = message.getLocation();
       console.log('Location message received.
 Latitude: ' + location.latitude + ', Longitude: ' + location.longitude);
       break;
+    case 1:
+      console.log('Customized message type');
     default:
+      // Your application may add new customized message types in future.
+      // SDK may add new built-in message types as well.
+      // Therefore, do not forget to handle them in the default branch.
-      console.warn('Message with unknown type received.');
+      // For example, you can notify users to upgrade to a new version. console.warn('Message with unknown type received.');
   }
 });